joaoag/GildedRose-JS/README.md

 Minimum Viable Product (MVP):
 -----

-I've decided my MVP will be the back end functionality of the balance, credit and debit behaviour.
+I've decided my MVP will be refactoring the functionality of the Shop class updateQuality function into three functions in total.

-After finishing this I will implement the display requirements.